Franklin Township in Hunterdon County, New Jersey — The American Northeast (Mid-Atlantic)

 Erected by Franklin Township, NJ.

 Location.
 40° 36.386′ N, 74° 55.394′ W. Marker is in Franklin Township, New Jersey, in Hunterdon County.
 Marker is on Sidney Road, on the right when traveling south.
-Touch for map.
-Monument is in front of the Franklin Township Municipal Building.
+Monument is in front of the Touch for map.
 Marker is at or near this postal address: 202 Sidney Road, Pittstown NJ 08867, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Lehigh Valley Railroad Three Story Station House (approx. half a mile away); The Capoolong Creek Trail Milky Way Farm (approx. 0.9 miles away); Colonel Charles Stewart House (approx. 0.9 miles away); Bethlehem Presbyterian Church (approx. 0.9 miles away); General Stewart Mansion (approx. one mile away); Camp Buck (approx. 1.1 miles away); Rockhill Agricultural Historic District (approx. 1.2 miles away).
+Lehigh Valley Railroad Three Story Station House (approx. half a mile away); The Capoolong Creek Trail (approx. half a mile away); Milky Way Farm (approx. 0.9 miles away); Colonel Charles Stewart House (approx. 0.9 miles away); Bethlehem Presbyterian Church (approx. 0.9 miles away); General Stewart Mansion (approx. one mile away); Camp Buck (approx. 1.1 miles away); The Village of Hamden, New Jersey (approx. 1.2 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on June 1, 2009, by Alan Edelson of Union Twsp., New Jersey.
-This page has been viewed 942 times since then and 20 times this year.
+This page was last revised on November 24, 2019.
+It was originally submitted on June 1, 2009, by Alan Edelson of Union Twsp., New Jersey.
+This page has been viewed 1,210 times since then and 29 times this year.
 Photos: 1, 2, 3, 4. submitted on June 1, 2009, by Alan Edelson of Union Twsp., New Jersey. • Syd Whittle was the editor who published this page.